move47/Network-Security-and-Measurement/Modern: Denial of Service/README.md

     would be using firewalls, intrusion detection systems, etc. I doubt that the authors measure how well these defenses worked to keep the attacks out.

 ### 4. You’ve now read 2 papers on DoS, 16 years apart.
-From these two works (”Infer-
-ring Internet Denial-of-Service Activity”, and ”Understanding the Mirai Botnet”), how has the landscape of DoS changed both technically and non-technically?
-Iden- tify specifics.
+From these two works (”Inferring Internet Denial-of-Service Activity”, and ”Understanding the Mirai Botnet”),how has the landscape of DoS changed both technically and non-technically?
+Identify specifics.

     The first paper used the backscatter theory to analyze attack patterns, whereas the second adopted a holistic approach and analyzed data for an extended duration.
 Both papers have